You have to login first.

 |Vitamin C (ascorbic acid)||100 mg|

-potassium nitrate (202 mg), sodium alginate, microcrystalline cellulose, silicon dioxide, sodium stearyl fumarate, maltodextrin.
+potassium nitrate (202 mg), sodium alginate, microcrystalline cellulose, silicon dioxide, sodium stearyl fumarate, maltodextrin, calcium carbonate, calcium chloride, hydrochloric acid, sodium hydroxide.
 Capsule: hypromellose.

 Take 2 capsules daily with food, or as directed by a qualified health care practitioner.

 Consult a health care practitioner prior to use if you have hypochlorhydria/achlorhydria, stomach lesions, diabetes mellitus, Crohn’s disease, or if you are taking hypoglycemic agents or hypolipidemic agents.
 Consult a health care practitioner if symptoms persist or worsen.
 Hypersensitivity (ie. allergy) has been known to occur, in which case discontinue use.
 Methemoglobinemia has been reported on rare occasions following an accidental overdose of potassium nitrate; intravenous methylene blue is the specific therapy for this condition.
 Do not use if pregnant or breastfeeding, if you are taking erectile dysfunction-type products, or if you have an allergy to plants of the Anacardiaceae family such as pistachio, terebinth, Chinese pistache, and Schinus terebinthifolius (Brazilian pepper).

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.